npctat2021/MINFLUX_NPC_Tracking/README.md

 The codes was developed with Windows 10 Pro 22H2 Version and tested on Windows 11 Home version 10.0.22631.

 ## Instructions for use
-Detailed explanations are provided at the top of each script and in the following README sections.
+Detailed instructions are provided at the top of each script and in the following README sections.

 <br>